 When considering the use of a disease-modifying drug (DMD), there are various factors that someone with MS should consider, including:

-Interferons are proteins which are made by the body to reduce inflammation.
-However, people with MS can also take manmade interferons - this is done with an injection pen between every other day and every two weeks.
-Interferon treatment is less effective than some of the newer DMDs, reducing relapse rates by about a third, but the side-effects can be debilitating.
+Interferons are proteins which are naturally made by the body to reduce inflammation and to fight viral infections.
+However, people with MS can also take man-made interferons - this is done with an injection pen with variable frequency.
+Interferon treatment is less effective than some of the newer DMDs, reducing relapse rates by about a third, with a relatively modest effect on long-term on disability progression, but the side-effects can be unpleasant and even debilitating.